h3abionet/h3aphenstds/Environmental Exposures Toolkit v2.0/README.md

 ## Description

 The Environmental Exposures toolkit can be used to collect information pertaining to: socio-economic status, occupational history, water resources and more.
-The following document establishes guidelines (particularly applicable in Africa) on how to use the toolkit and collect detailed, relevant and harmonised exposure data for research.

 ## Phenotypes